cruno91/bb-cli/README.md

 This is an example of a specialized command line tool to interact with the Bitbucket API with a focus on scaffolding repositories and projects.

+## Setup

+Create an OAuth consumer for your Bitbucket workspace and use the token in the format of <key>:<token> to authenticate the CLI with your workspace.

+Be sure to enable the authorizations for the consumer you want to test with the CLI.

 ## Usage

 ```bash